Rachel-Tookey/GIFeels/README.md

 ## 🥹 Welcome To GIFeels 🥹

 GIFeels is a mood tracker web app.
-It is built using Python-Flask app, MySQL, Jinja, HTML, CSS and JavaScript, and integrates 3 external APIs.
+It is built using Python-Flask, MySQL, Jinja, HTML, CSS and JavaScript, and integrates 3 external APIs.

 On the homepage, the user is invited to select the gif that best represents their mood.
 Once selected, they are offered a choice between an inspirational quote or joke to improve their mindset.
 They are given the option to save this.